GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 You can simulate slow network connection by configuring the **Replay settings**.
 For example, expand the **Replay settings**, select **Slow 3G** in the **Network** dropdown.
 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/SSoCLGi4xdaVHKO9D0ec.png", alt="replay settings", width="800", height="528" %}

 More settings might be supported in the future.
-[Share with us](https://goo.gle/recorder-feedback) the replay settings you would like have.
+[Share with us](https://goo.gle/recorder-feedback) the replay settings you would like to have!

 ## Measure a user flow {: #measure }